docsifyjs/docsify/docs/configuration.md

 2. `matched` - the [`RegExpMatchArray`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/match) that was matched by the route (e.g. for `/bar/(.+)`, you get `['/bar/baz', 'baz']`)
 3. `next` - this is a callback that you may call when your route function is async

+Do note that order matters!
+Routes are matched the same order you declare them in, which means that in cases where you have overlapping routes, you might want to list the more specific ones first.

 ```js
 window.$docsify = {
   routes: {